Recovery is just a phone call away.

 Naltrexone

-Naltrexone is an opioid receptor antagonist commonly marketed under brand names such as Revia and Vivitrol.
-It is typically administered orally in tablet form or by intramuscular injection, depending on the treatment indication.
-Naltrexone works by blocking opioid receptors in the brain, which reduces the euphoric and sedative effects of opioids and alcohol, thereby helping to prevent relapse in individuals with opioid or alcohol dependence.
-Its mechanism also involves modulating the reward pathways associated with substance use.
+Naltrexone, an opioid receptor antagonist, appears under brand names Revia and Vivitrol.
+This medication administers orally as a tablet or via intramuscular injection based on the treatment indication.
+Naltrexone blocks opioid receptors in the brain, reducing the euphoric and sedative effects of opioids and alcohol.
+This action helps prevent relapse in individuals with opioid or alcohol dependence.
+Additionally, Naltrexone modulates reward pathways linked to substance use.

 Naltrexone reduces the risk of heavy drinking by 17% compared to placebo.